LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

    contributes no distinct typed relationship, and is not explicitly marked by the application as a context the user must be able to select.
-Never collapse an authored heading level merely because it currently has the same targets as its parent; each real heading rank remains selectable for hierarchy and same-level movement.
+Never collapse an authored heading level merely because it currently has the same targets as its parent; each real heading level remains selectable for parent/child and same-level movement.

 These rules prevent the same authored section or heading from appearing repeatedly under slightly different inferred identities.